minuk-dev/minuk-dev.github.io/_wiki/kubernetes-in-action.md

 - Cluster-level PodSecurityPolicy resources can be created to prevent users from creating pods that could compromise a node.
 - PodSecurityPolicy resources can be associated with specific user using RBAC's ClusterRoles and ClusterRoleBindings.
 - NetworkPolicy resources are used to limit a pod's inbound and/or outbound traffic.

+## Chapter 14.
+Managing pods' computational resources
+### 14.1.
+Requesting resources for a pod's containers
+- Understanding how resource requests affect scheduling:
+  - Understanding how the Scheduler determines if a pod can fit on a node:
+    - Scheduler doesn't look at how much of each individual resource is begin used at the exact time of scheduling
+    - Scheduleer guarantee given to the already deployed pods
+    - `LeastRequestedPriory`, `MostRequestedPriority`
+    - By keeping pods tightly packed, certain nodes are left vacant and can be removed.
+  - Inspecting a node's capacity:
+    ```bash
+    kubectl describe nodes
+    ```

+### 14.2.
+Limiting resources available to a container
+- The sum of all resource limits of all the pods on a node is allowed to exceed 100% of the node's capacity.
+- Understanding that containers always see the node's memory, not the container's
+- Understanding that containers also see all the node's CPU cores

+### 14.3.
+Understanding pod QoS classes
+- Three Quality of Service (QoS) classes:
+  - `BestEffort` : the lowest priority
+  - `Burstable`
+  - `Guarantted` : the highest
+    - When use Guarantted, the three things need to be true:
+      - Requests and limits need to be set for both CPU and memory.
+      - They need to be set for each container.
+      - They need to be equal (the limit needs to match the request for each resource in each container)

+- Understanding which process gets killed when memory is low:
+  - Basically, depending on priority : Kill order (BestEffort -> Burstable -> Guarantted)
+  - Understnading how containers with the same Qos class are handled:
+    - OOM(OutOfMemory) scores

+### 14.4.
+Setting default requests and limits for pods per namespace
+### 14.5.
+Limiting the total resources available in a namespace
+#### 14.5.1.
+Introducing the Resource Quota object

+### 14.6.
+Monitoring pod resource usage
+- cAdvisor
+- Heapster
+- Storing and analyzing historical resource consumption statistics:
+  - InfluxDB, Grafana